jtod/Sigma16/src/circuits/README.txt

-Sigma16/src/circuits/README.txt:  Simulating the Sigma16 processor circuit
+Sigma16/src/circuits/README.txt
+Running circuit simulations
-This file is part of Sigma16 .
-See Sigma16/README.md and Sigma16/LICENSE.txt
+This file is part of Sigma16.
+See Sigma16/README and Sigma16/LICENSE

 QUICK START (See Installation section in Sigma16 User Guide)

+$ cd Sigma16/src/circuits   (you need to be in this directory)
 $ is the bash shell prompt and : is the ghci prompt

+The Circuits directory contains a collection of examples
-  $ cd Sigma16/src/circuits
+  $ ghci
+  :load Circuits/Reg1Run      load the reg1 circuit and its driver :main cli                   run interactive simulation

+Large example: the M1 circuit is a complete CPU circuit for Sigma16 Core

+Translate assembly to machine language:
-  $ sigma16 assemble $COREPROGS/Simple/Add   translate assembly to machine language
+  $ sigma16 assemble $COREPROGS/Simple/Add

+Simulate the circuit as it executes the machine language program:
-  $ ghci                                     start Haskell and load Hydra :main Simple/Add                           boot Add.obj.txt and run :r                                         reload after editing any of the code :q                                         exit ghci, go back to shell
+  $ ghci                   start Haskell and load Hydra :load M1/Tools/M1run     load M1 and its driver :main batch Simple/Add   boot Add.obj.txt and run noninteractively

+Useful ghci commands (see ghc User Guide for full documentationO :r        reload after editing any of the code
+  :q        exit ghci, go back to shell
+  ^C        stop and return to ghci prompt uparrow   repeat previous command

 OVERVIEW